 What about agents in CI/CD pipelines where there is no human in the loop?

 Classify CI/CD agents as Tier 3 inside strict scope limits.
 They create PRs, run tests, update non-production resources autonomously.
 Production deployments and infrastructure changes still hit a human approval — wired as a pipeline gate, not an interactive prompt.
 If no human approves before the timeout window closes, the pipeline pauses.
 Pausing is a feature.
-Auto-proceeding is the failure.
+Auto-proceeding on timeout is the failure.
+AWS AgentCore Evaluations runs 13 pre-built behavioral evaluators continuously against CI/CD agent interactions to catch unexpected patterns before they reach prod.

 Is five layers overkill for internal tools that touch non-critical data?

 Delete, drop, destroy, force-push are permanently blocked on agent principals.
 When a legitimate destructive operation is needed, a human runs it manually with their own credentials.
-There is no shortcut around this.
+There is no shortcut around this one.

 No write skips the plan.
 The preview shows what changes, how many entities are touched, and whether the operation is reversible.
 The gate is the human reading the plan, not the system generating it.